stennety/mywebsite/_posts/2020-03-31-the-corona-chronicles-week-4.md

 * Bought a GoPro Hero 8.
 Want to shoot some timelapses of the city during this time.
 * Bought my parents a Nest Hub Max and helped them set it up so we can video call more easily.
 * Organized several thousand old photos.
 Uploaded them to Google so they'll show up on my parents' new 'Hub.
 Started a shared family album on Google Photos for our extended family.
-* Finally found an alternative show (Succession) we could binge because Patty hates the tiger show.
-Snuck in episodes of said tiger show on my own.
 * I ran 19 miles this week.
 Which is right around where I want to be.
 The inertia of being inside so much has made it a struggle to drag myself out to the trails.

 Also found some new Zoom backgrounds.
 My favorites so far are this Windows XP one with a submarine in it: